narasimhan-me/EngineO.ai/API_SPEC.md

 ### GET `/shopify/callback`

 OAuth callback from Shopify.
-Validates HMAC, exchanges `code` for access token, persists `ShopifyStore` and links it to project.
+Validates HMAC, exchanges `code` for access token, creates Integration record and links it to project.
 Returns a simple success page or redirects back to frontend.

 ---